phbastosa/phbastosa/README.md

 - I'm an enthusiast of scientific computing.
 - I develop algorithms aimed at direct and inverse problems in geoscience area.
-- Working with seismic imaging, I have to do a lot of code to become a PRO.
+- Working with seismic imaging, so I have to code a lot to become a PRO.

 ### Social 📲